Cyb3rPanda/Learning-GitHub/GitBash_Commands.md

 4. How can I create a directory?

 For example, the directory /c/github was created by using the command "mkdir".
-Ypu should code first the command "mkdir" and then the name of the directory
+You should code first the command "mkdir" and then the name of the directory

 *********************************************************************************
 RodriguezJL@LT-RODRIGUEZJL MINGW64 /c